Kshamika-Ghiya/Getting-and-Cleaning-Data/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-You should create one R script called run_analysis.R that does the following.
+### You should create one R script called run_analysis.R that does the following.

-Merges the training and the test sets to create one data set.
+1.Merges the training and the test sets to create one data set.

-Extracts only the measurements on the mean and standard deviation for each measurement.
+2.Extracts only the measurements on the mean and standard deviation for each measurement.

-Uses descriptive activity names to name the activities in the data set
+3.Uses descriptive activity names to name the activities in the data set.

-Appropriately labels the data set with descriptive variable names.
+4.Appropriately labels the data set with descriptive variable names.

-From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+5.From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-Good luck!
+### Good luck!